rytsikau/ee.Yrewind/README.md

 * Waiting for the scheduled live stream to start and then automatically recording from the first second
 * Monitoring the specified channel for new live streams and then automatically recording from the first second

-Also, Yrewind allows to set the required duration, resolution and media format.
+Yrewind also allows to set the required duration, resolution and media format.
 Please note that the program can only save when the live stream is active.
 For a list of changes in new version, see the [changelog](https://github.com/rytsikau/ee.Yrewind/blob/main/CHANGELOG.md).

 ### [>> download version 21.013](https://github.com/rytsikau/ee.yrewind/raw/main/ee.yrewind_21.013.zip)